wmheigl/pl0-parser/README.md

 Flex for lexical analysis and Bison for parsing, generating an abstract syntax tree (AST) representation of the input program.

-Type checking, semantic analysis will be implemented from scratch.
-Ultimately, I would like to use LLVM for the backend.
+Type checking, semantic analysis, and code generation are not implemented here.

 ## Prerequisites